syhner/ts-kickstart/README.md

 ### Type-safe environment variables

-Add the workspace `env` package
+If not already present in the package, add the [workspace env package](packages/env) and install the new dependency

 ```diff
   "dependencies": {
 +   "env": "workspace:*"
   }
 ```

-Install the new dependency

 ```sh
 bun install